Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 ## Overview of ADCS &mu;C Pinout

 The following picture shows the circuit schematic of the complete ADCS &mu;C pinout.
-Note that pin `PD3` was used to reset the ADM subsytem, when commanded by the OBC.
+Note that pin `PD3` was used to reset the ADM subsystem, when commanded by the OBC.

 ![adcs-pinout](./media/adcs_pinout.png?raw=true "ADCS Pinout")